innovastudio-dev/contentbuilder/README.md

 **For existing users:** If you're currently using `imageSelect`, `videoSelect`, `audioSelect`, `fileSelect`, or `mediaSelect` parameters, they will continue to work without any changes.
 The new `filePicker` parameter is a simplified alternative that handles all media types with a single configuration.
 You can upgrade to the new approach at your own pace.

-## AI Assistant Integration
+## AI Assistant (Code Chat)

-ContentBuilder includes an **AI Assistant panel** that allows users to generate and edit content using AI.
+ContentBuilder includes a **Code Chat panel** that allows users to generate and edit content using AI.
 This feature requires a server-side endpoint to communicate with AI providers like OpenAI or OpenRouter.

 **Important:** ContentBuilder.js is a client-side library and works with any server platform.
-The AI Assistant feature simply requires you to create an API endpoint on your server.
+The Code Chat feature simply requires you to create an API endpoint on your server.
 Examples are provided in **Node.js, Next.js, and PHP** to cover common scenarios, but you can implement the endpoint in any server-side language or framework.

 ### Requirements